davidpallmann/sql-database-binding-azurefunc-v1/README.md

 Two parameters are required for an output binding:

-* ConnnectionString: Name of connection string setting (such as "ConnectionString").
+* IConnector&lt;ConnnectionString&gt;: Name of connection string setting (such as "ConnectionString").
 The actual connection string should be defined in local.settings.json (if running locally) or Application Settings in the Azure Portal.
-* TableName: Name of the database table to add records to.
+* IConnector&lt;TableName&gt;: Name of the database table to add records to.

 ```
 [SQLDatabase(ConnectionString = "ConnectionString", TableName = "Book", SQLQuery = "")] ICollector<DataTable> output,